kubernetes-sigs/kustomize/examples/valueAdd.md

 In this output, the namespace of all instances is the project name `dog-222`, and the project name also appears in the resourceRef field of the `IAMPolicyMember` instances.

-This project name only appears in the project directory name.
+This project name only appears in the project _directory name_, achieving our [DRY] goal.

 Run the build: